brandonroberts/angular/aio/content/guide/authoring-schematics.md

 ## Collection contents

-The top level of the root folder for a collection contains configuration files, a `node_modules` folder, and a `src/` folder.
-The `src/` folder contains subfolders for named schematics in the colleciton, and a schema, `collection.json`, which describes the collected schematics.
+The top level of the root project folder for a collection contains configuration files, a `node_modules` folder, and a `src/` folder.
+The `src/` folder contains subfolders for named schematics in the collection, and a schema, `collection.json`, which describes the collected schematics.
 Each schematic is created with a name, description, and factory function.

 <code-example language="none" linenums="false">